dapseen/up42/Challenge.md

 ##  Deployment and Release
 - I will propose Github Action for Terraform deployment and using GCP object storage to persist terraform state
+- Make use of TF workspace to properly differentiate the env

 ## CICD implementation